 My teacher binder holds EVERYTHING.
 Let’s take a quick walk through the tabs you can use to keep everything organized and in one convenient place!

-Tab #1 – Lesson Plans: My lesson plans are a checklist because I don't have time to read full sentences when I'm glancing at what I planned for the day.
+My weekly lesson plans are a checklist because I don’t have time to read full sentences when I’m glancing at what I planned for the day.
 Lesson plans for the week go in front.

 2. Weekly Copy Box

-I use this to drop papers in that are ready to be copied.
-I organize by week and try to plan a few weeks ahead when I can!
-Once the copies have been made, I file the paper back in my master 2nd grade files box.
+I use a simple file box to drop papers in that are ready to be copied.
+I organize by week and try to plan a few weeks ahead when I can.
+Once the copies have been made, I file the paper back in my master files box.

 These bins hold mentor texts we use to teach writing and comprehension topics in order of when they are taught during the year.

-If you're looking at those first two tabs in your teacher binder and you work in a school with a set curriculum then there's no need to fear!
-Pull out your teacher copy of the curriculum (if you don't have one, ask a teammate).
+If you work in a school with a set curriculum then there’s no need to fear!
+Pull out your teacher copy of the curriculum.
 It should contain week-by-week plans and your curriculum map.

 Planning at schools with set curriculum are all about communication with members of your team.
-You may be required to stay together across grade levels or be allowed to proceed at your students' pace.
-Talk to your team leader and make sure you understand what is required of you.
+You may be required to stay together across grade levels or be allowed to proceed at your students’ pace.
+Either way, your starting place will be

-If you look through your lesson plans and find gaps in standards I HIGHLY encourage you to download the Scope & Sequence freebie.
+If you look through your lesson plans and find gaps in standards I HIGHLY encourage you to download the Lucky Little Learners Scope & Sequence for your grade level.
 You can find the skill your students need a little more instruction in and simply click on the PDF for a direct link to materials that correspond to that skill.

 There are some wonderful perks to having all the freedom you want to plan and teach the curriculum you want.
 However, it can be scary and overwhelming if you’re not prepared for it.
 If you don’t have your year planned out ahead of time it can cause some pacing issues.
 That is why having a scope & sequence plus general week-by-week plans is really helpful.